dleeftink/QuickSet/readme.md

 ## Tips

-1. Randomly swapping modes
+1. Reuse a single instance
-2. Reuse a single instance
+2. Randomly switch between modes
-3. Use multiple QuickSets with a small integer range
+4. Use multiple QuickSets with a small integer span

 ## Caveats